Ph-IRES/workshop_data-analysis/statistics/biodiversity/rarefactionS.md

 For the species count data, each column is a taxon and each row is a unique site or observation

-We will use the count data from the `salvador` repo which is already here in this directory.
+We will use the count data from the 78-79 smithsonian expecidition which is already here in this directory.

-Open `data_wrangling_vis_salvador_permanova.R` in R studio and run lines 1-130
+Open `data_wrangling_vis_rarefaction.R` in R studio and run lines 1-130

 Now we can wrangle the tibble `data` into vegan format